HALFpipe/HALFpipe/README.md

 The first step is to install one of the supported container platforms.
 If you're using a high-performance computing cluster, more often than not[`Singularity`](https://sylabs.io) will already be available.

-If not, we recommend using the latest version of[`Singularity`](https://sylabs.io).However, it can be somewhat cumbersome to install, as it needs to be built from source.
+If not, we recommend using the latest version of[`Singularity`](https://sylabs.io).
+However, it can be somewhat cumbersome to install, as it needs to be built from source.

-The [`NeuroDebian`](https://neuro.debian.net/) package repository provides an older version of [`Singularity`](https://sylabs.io/guides/2.6/user-guide/) for[some](https://neuro.debian.net/pkgs/singularity-container.html) Linux distributions.
+The [`NeuroDebian`](https://neuro.debian.net/) package repository provides an older version of [`Singularity`](https://sylabs.io/guides/2.6/user-guide/) for [some](https://neuro.debian.net/pkgs/singularity-container.html) Linux distributions.

 In contrast to `Singularity`, `Docker` always requires elevated privileges to run containers.
 In other words, every user running a `Docker` container automatically has administrator privileges on the computer they're using.
 Therefore, it is inherently a bad choice for multi-user environments, where the access of individual users should be limited. `Docker` is the only option that is compatible with `Mac OS X`.